 Each participant continues follow-up according to his or her original DPP randomized assignment.
-Metformin will continue to be provided to the original Metformin participants throughout DPPOS.
-The HELP program will be held once annually.
+Metformin will continue to be provided to the original Metformin participants throughout during DPPOS until January 31, 2021.
+The HELP program is will be held once annually.
 Boost programs were discontinued beginning with DPPOS year 13.